-Choosing to decline to be involved in online behavioral advertising can be done by going onto a website and switching off any data collection capabilities that the companies on the website might have.
+Choosing to decline to be involved in online behavioral advertising can be done by going to this website and switching off the data collection capabilities of participating companies.

-It is really important to understand that choosing to decline this will prevent the website from basing any advertisement on your past online activities, but it will not stop online advertising in general.
+It is important to note that choosing to decline to participate in OBA will prevent ad networks from serving you advertisements based upon your past online activities, but it will not stop you seeing online advertising.

 What Is Online Behavioral Advertising?

-Online behavioral advertising is a way of presenting you with adverts that are more relevant to your interests on websites that you visit.
+Online behavioral advertising (also known as interest based advertising) is a method of presenting you, the consumer, with adverts that are more relevant to your interests on the websites that you visit.

-This means that advertising can be made as relevant to the consumer as possible, and as a result, it’s more interesting!
+The aim is to enable advertising to be made as relevant to the consumer as possible, and as a result, be more interesting, relevant and effective.

 If you’ve ever been scrolling through Facebook and you’ve seen an advert pop up that seems strangely relevant to a google search you have just made, this is almost certainly because of online behavioral advertising.

-It is also transparent.
-In order to make sure that this ethical practice is enforced, industry representatives have developed the ‘Australian Best Practice Guideline for Online Behavioral Advertising’.
-If you’d like some more information about the industry representatives, you can go to the About ADAA page.
+In Australia, in order to make sure that the ethical practice of interest based advertising is enforced, industry representatives developed the ‘Australian Best Practice Guideline for Online Behavioral Advertising’.

 The Australian Best Practice Guideline is based on seven principles.
 These principles have been developed in order to foster transparency, knowledge, and choice for consumers.
 They can help to apply standards that benefit the consumer to online behavioral advertising.